About the Program

 - administration, scoring, and interpretation of assessment questionnaires, as indicated

-- review of previous records, prior treatments, and treatment responses
+- review of prior diagnostic or treatment reports

 - formulation and discussion of treatment and support plan

-If patients and family members request, we can provide written reports on our diagnoses and treatment recommendations that can be useful for the patient, the family, and their other providers.
+We typically provide written reports on our diagnoses and treatment recommendations.
 Depending on the individual’s needs, recommendations sometimes may include additional assessment that can further guide treatment, including psychological testing, functional behavior assessment (FBA), and/or medical tests.
 Treatment plan recommendations may include one or more of the following: behavioral analysis treatment, other psychological treatments (cognitive behavioral therapy, supportive therapy, social skills work), medication treatment, vocational rehabilitation and/or other supports.
 We can provide consultation to individuals, families and providers on where to find these services, and we can provide follow-up consultations to patients, families, and other providers to help monitor treatment effectiveness, assess progress towards the patients’ goals, and modify treatment plans as necessary in order to make them as helpful and effective as possible.